Neighbour disputes about trees, vegetation & boundary fences

 Report AN OVERGROWN OR UNKEMPT PROPERTY

-Some plants are declared pests, environmental weeds or invasive plants that smother other vegetation.
+Some plants are pest plants (also called invasive plants) that smother other vegetation.

-Our Pest Management Plan describes how we control pest plants throughout the Gold Coast.
+Our Pest Management Plan describes how we control invasive plants throughout the Gold Coast.
 The plan applies to all land and waterways on the Gold Coast, including private land.

 We are currently targeting these invasive plants as a high priority for control:

-If you find these pest plants on your property, please remove them.
+If you find these invasive plants on your property, please remove them.

-If you see any pest plants on public or private land, please report them to us.
-We will investigate the problem and may be able to control their spread.
+If you see any invasive plants on public or private land, please report them to us.
+We will investigate and may be able to control their spread.
 You can either: